 The Faculty member and student will select a topic in science that is applicable and beneficial to their major.
 The student will complete an EBSCO HOST search on the desired topic and print out the desired number of articles and write an abstract of each article.
 A summative research paper will be written reviewing the articles that have been selected.
-Open to juniors or seniors majoring in biology, biochemistry or secondary science education; open to others by permission.
+Open to juniors or seniors majoring in biology, or biochemistry; open to others by permission.
 (Infrequent)